-The truth does not cease to exist when it is ignored.
+The truth does not disappear when it is ignored.

 You know how you can hear something a hundred times in a hundred different ways before it finally gets through to you?
-The ten truths listed below fall firmly into that category – life lessons that many of us likely learned years ago, and have been reminded of ever since, but for whatever reason, haven’t fully grasped.
+The ten truths about life discussed here fall firmly into that category – timeless lessons that many of us likely learned years ago, and have been reminded of since, but for whatever reason we haven’t fully grasped them yet.

 This, my friends, is my attempt at helping all of us, myself included, “get it” and “remember it” once and for all…